doubleunion/arooo/README.md

 * Current members can vote and comment on applications
 * Current members can see a directory of members
 * Current members can pay dues via Stripe
-* Membership coordinators can manage dues and member status
+* Membership coordinators can manage member status

 The application supports three levels of membership: members, key members, and voting members, where any member can see and comment on an application, but only voting members can vote.
-Membership coordinators can set whether the app is accepting applications, accept or reject individual applications, manage member status, and review dues status.
+Membership coordinators can set whether the app is accepting applications, accept or reject individual applications, manage membership levels, and review dues status.

-It is currently very Double Union specific, but we are in the process of extracting the Double Union things out of it, so that other feminist hackerspaces can use it, too!
-We are open sourcing the app now so that we can work with other hackerspaces on that process.
+It is currently very Double Union specific, but we are in the process of extracting the Double Union things out of it, so that other feminist hacker/makerspaces can use it, too!
+We are open sourcing the app now so that we can work with other hacker/makerspaces on that process.
 This app supports an application process that helps us maintain a safe space for our members, and we want this app to help other groups that have the same goal.

-If you're interested in using this project for your org and want to get in touch, [make an issue](https://github.com/doubleunion/arooo/issues/new) and we can chat. :dancer:
+If you're interested in using Arooo for your org and want to get in touch, [make an issue](https://github.com/doubleunion/arooo/issues/new) and we can chat. :dancer:

 ## How to Contribute